dylan-foundry/objc-dylan/documentation/source/index.rst

 Objective C selectors (method definitions can be described using the :macro:`objc-selector-definer` macro.
-Messages can be sent to Objective C classes and instances using the :macro:`objc-msgsend` macro.
+Messages can be sent to Objective C classes and instances using the :macro:`send` macro.

 A quick example usage is: